faisalmemon/ios-crash-dump-analysis-book/examples/fud_crash_osx/fud_crash_explanation.md

 We need to take a step back, and understand why we have a memory access problem.

-Looking at the stack backtrace we can see that this program uses cross process communication (XPC) \index{XPC} to do its work.
+Looking at the stack backtrace we can see that this program uses cross process communication (XPC)\index{XPC} to do its work.
 It has a `handleXPCStreamEvent` function.

 It is a common programming problem that when we receive a data payload, there is a problem unpacking the payload and interpreting the data.
 We speculate that there is a bug in the deserialization code.
 That would give us a potentially bad data structure which we dereference causing a crash.

-If we were the author of the `fud` program we could update it to check the XPC data it gets and ensure best practices are followed for serialization/deserialization of data, such as the using interface definition layer generators.
+If we were the authors of the `fud` program we could update it to check the XPC data it gets and ensure best practices are followed for serialization/deserialization of data, such as the using interface definition layer generators.